Restaurant shut down after children burn throats on juice

 LANCASTER, Pa.
 (WHTM) – A Lancaster County restaurant where three children became sick after drinking apple juice has been shut down.

-A notice posted on the door states that the Star Buffet was ordered to close because of 23 building code violations.
-The violations included mold found near a public address system and an extension cord hanging from the ceiling.

-The manager told ABC27 News the notice was posted Tuesday morning.
-Employees were clearing out the building in the afternoon.
+East Lampeter Township said its building and zoning department ordered the Star Buffet to close Wednesday because of 23 building code violations.
+Employees were seen clearing out the building in the afternoon.

 The state Department of Agriculture inspected the restaurant Monday and found it was out of compliance with multiple violations, but no imminent health hazards.
-As part of the ongoing investigation, a box of crystal lye was secured for lab tests, inspectors wrote in their report.
+As part of the ongoing investigation, a box of crystal lye was secured for lab tests, the inspector wrote in the report.

+Three opened bottles of crystal lye were found in a storage area.
+Another bottle was stored beneath the sushi buffet table, a code violation, the inspector wrote.

+Crystal lye, a cleaner and drain opener, can cause abdominal pains, burns of the mouth and throat, and vomiting if swallowed, according to the U.S. National Library of Medicine.

 The two children with more severe reactions were flown to Penn State Hershey Medical Center.
 They were listed in fair condition Monday.
 The third child and the adult were released after treatment at Lancaster General Hospital.